These Are The 10 Safest Cities In Maryland For 2017

 The safest city, based on population, is Ocean Pines.
 The most dangerous?
 Elkton, where residents had a 1 in 2 chance of being the victim of a crime.

 Note: This report is not an analysis of the effectiveness of local police departments, nor does it reflect the fact that people from out of town may come into a community and cause a crime.
 It simply looks at where crimes occurred most frequently, based on a city's population.

 1. Ocean Pines

 Looking at the data, you can tell that anything within a 15-minute drive of Ocean Pines is the most desirable, according to science and data.
-But as most Maryland residents would agree, almost every place here is awesome.Most dangerous cities in Maryland:3rd Most Dangerous: Cambridge 2nd Most Dangerous: Ocean City Most Dangerous: Elkton
+But as most Maryland residents would agree, almost every place here is awesome.Most dangerous cities in Maryland:3rd Most Dangerous: Salisbury 2nd Most Dangerous: Cambridge Most Dangerous: Elkton